 Alternative estimation algorithms address specific performance issues which have been noted in the Jacobson Algorithm.
-These issues may be related to overshoot in the estimated value, spurious behaviors for certain traffic characteristics, or inefficient bounding computations.
+These issues may be related to the over-estimated value, spurious behaviors for certain traffic characteristics, or inefficient bounding computations.
 In some cases, heuristic state-machine approaches are also included because of complexities associated with the retransmission process.
-Examples of alternative or modified RTT estimation algorithms include Peak-Hopper [7], Eifel [6], and Weighted Recursive Median (WRM) [8].
+Examples of alternative or modified RTT estimation algorithms include Peak-Hopper [8], Eifel [7], and Weighted Recursive Median (WRM) [9].

-The Eifel approach [6] notes a particular style of erroneous performance in the Jacobson algorithm, and adapts the algorithm in several ways to compensate for this performance oddity.
+The Eifel approach [7] notes a particular style of erroneous performance in the Jacobson algorithm, and adapts the algorithm in several ways to compensate for this performance oddity.
 As a result, Eifel eliminates unnecessary retransmissions which can result from spurious RTO violations.
-Similar to Eifel, the Peak-Hopper algorithm [7] also observes that the Jacobson algorithm responds inappropriately to certain fluctuations in RTT.
+Similar to Eifel, the Peak-Hopper algorithm [8] also observes that the Jacobson algorithm responds inappropriately to certain fluctuations in RTT.
 This behavior produces "spikes" in RTO values because the algorithm does not distinguish between positive and negative variations.
-The modification proposed in [7] reduces this effect for a wide range of cases, and the findings in [9] concur.
-However, this solution results in higher average RTO values than the RFC approach [5], which can be a problem [10].
-The Weighted Recursive Median (WRM) algorithm [8] redefines RTT estimation from a signal processing standpoint.
+The modification proposed in [8] reduces this effect for a wide range of cases, and the findings in [10] concur.
+However, this solution results in higher average RTO values than the RFC approach [6], which can be a problem [11].
+The Weighted Recursive Median (WRM) algorithm [9] redefines RTT estimation from a signal processing standpoint.
 WRM is effective, but tends to be computationally expensive even in a recursive form, which is a problem for per-packet operations.